 Nowadays, an effective business strategy means that potential customers are already aware of your business.
 They only need a little nurturing to convert into customers.

 The conclusion was: warm leads have a 14.6% conversion rate compared to 1.7% for cold leads.
-This exactly points out why warm leads are preferred.
+This exactly points out why yous should focus on warm leads.

 Why warm leads are better for your business?